Academic Advising

 Program for Community-Engaged Scholarship

-The Program for Community-Engaged Scholarship (ProCES) is a curricular program that supports community-engaged teaching, learning, and research by building community partnerships, advising faculty on course design, and providing community-engaged academic opportunities for undergraduate students across disciplines.
-Since 1997, ProCES has helped connect Princeton University faculty, students, and communities in New Jersey and beyond to foster collaboration in the effort to co-create knowledge.
-Students may participate in service- or civic-oriented community-engaged learning in courses, in community-based internships, or in funded junior or senior independent research work.
-Depending on the context, students might develop a theater piece with local youth, create a film, analyze data, or review the scholarly literature on a key issue for the staff of a nonprofit organization.
+The Program for Community-Engaged Scholarship (ProCES) is a curricular program that supports community-engaged teaching, learning and research by building community partnerships, advising faculty on course design and providing community-engaged academic opportunities for undergraduate students across disciplines.
+Since 1997, ProCES has helped connect Princeton University faculty, students and communities in New Jersey and beyond to foster collaboration in the effort to co-create knowledge.
+Students may participate in service- or civic-oriented community-engaged learning in courses, in community-based internships or in funded junior or senior independent research work.
+Depending on the context, students might develop a theater piece with local youth, create a film, collect and analyze data or review the scholarly literature on a key issue for the staff of a nonprofit organization, to provide a few examples.
 Some students will work with faculty and community leaders to conduct a research project and share their conclusions with organizations that can utilize their work.
 ProCES courses also equip students with a theoretical or historical foundation for ethical engagement and reflection with communities.

 Preparation for Teaching

 The Program in Teacher Preparation provides information and advice on the numerous pathways to enter teaching at the middle and secondary levels, in both public and private schools.
-Students interested in earning the program certificate or the state license for teaching in public schools should contact the office or consult the program's website for information about Princeton's certificate program options for teaching.
+Students interested in earning the program's University certificate or the state license for teaching in public schools can email [email protected] or consult the program's website for information about Princeton's certificate program options for teaching.

 The program provides advising support to any student who is interested in teaching and P-12 education.
 Program staff are available to provide guidance on both teaching and nonteaching job opportunities in education and graduate study relating to education.
-The office also provides workshops to help students find teaching jobs in both the public and private sectors, and the program administers several fellowships for teaching abroad after graduation.
-Interested students should inquire at the office for information on job opportunities related to teaching.
+The program also administers several fellowships for teaching abroad after graduation.
+For more information regarding job opportunities related to teaching, please email [email protected].

 The program's introductory courses (TPP 301 Seminar on Student Learning and Methods for Teaching and PSY 307 Educational Psychology) are open to any student interested in teaching and/or P-12 education.
 Nonprogram students interested in taking either course should contact the Teacher Prep office to be added to the course permissions list.